EddOliver/Covital/Hardware Gateway/README.md

 # Hardware Gateway:

-Para nuestro dispositivo de cuidado de personal de salud IoT utilizamos una smart watch MiBand3 de Xiaomi para revisar el pulso y los pasos recorridos, utilizamos una Raspberry Pi Zero W como gateway para mandar los datos a IBM Internet of Things Platform
+For our IoT health care device we use a Xiaomi MiBand3 smart watch to check the pulse and the steps taken, we use a Raspberry Pi Zero W as a gateway to send the data to the IBM Internet of Things Platform

 <img src="https://i.ibb.co/YXrZxyB/image.png" width="1000">